cschnaars/FEC-Scraper-Toolbox/README.md

 * __parse_reports:__ Combines any number of reports into a single file for each form type (Schedule A, Schedule B and so on).
 Report header information is loaded into a database.
-* __update_master_files:__ Downloads weekly master files housing detailed information about all candidates and committees, individual contributions and contributions from committees to candidates and other committees.
+* __update_master_files:__ Downloads daily and weekly master files housing detailed information about all candidates and committees, individual contributions and contributions from committees to candidates and other committees.

-FEC Scraper Toolbox has been developed and tested under Python 2.7.4.
+FEC Scraper Toolbox was developed under Python 2.7.4.
+I presently am running it under 2.7.6.

 ## Requirements
 The following modules are required to use FEC Scraper Toolbox.
-All of them are included with a standard Python 2.7.4 installation:
+All of them are included with a standard Python 2.7 installation:
 * csv
 * datetime
 * ftplib